Joseph Ellison: Marlborough mutiny and retirement

-In November Ellison's health began to seriously deteriorate once more and he was forced to leave Cadiz and accept a post in the impress service again, this time stationed at Gravesend.
+In November Ellison's health began to seriously deteriorate once more and he was forced to leave Cádiz and accept a post in the impress service again, this time stationed at Gravesend.
 He left that service in 1801 when it was broken up at the start of the Peace of Amiens.
 At some point after this he served as lieutenant-governor of the Royal Naval Hospital, Stonehouse.
 While he was unable to again serve at sea, Ellison was subsequently appointed the third captain of Greenwich Naval Hospital in 1803, and was promoted to second captain there in 1805 with responsibility for the naval pension fund controlled from the hospital.
 On 9 November of the same year he was made a superannuated captain in the Royal Navy, and thus received no further promotion in the service.
 He died on 1 October 1816, aged sixty-three, at his apartments in the hospital.
 His successor as second captain was Captain Nathaniel Portlock, an old friend of Ellison's who had previously named his son, Major-General Joseph Ellison Portlock, after him.